CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/notifications.md

 notifications,
 components were added as described in the documentation above.

-For discovery a `NotificationDescriber` was added with the corresponding settings.
+For discovery, a `NotificationDescriber` was added with the corresponding settings.

-As `SubscriptionType` there is a specific `WebSocketSubscription2021` that contains all the necessary information.
+As `SubscriptionType`, there is a specific `WebSocketSubscription2021` that contains all the necessary information.

 ### Handling notifications

-As `NotificationHandler` the following architecture is used:
+As `NotificationHandler`, the following architecture is used:

 ```mermaid
 flowchart TB